 The School of Library and Information Studies prepares students to critically examine and mediate the production, utilization, dissemination, preservation and social impacts of information (in all its formats) on our ever-changing world to address real-world challenges such as health disparities, equity of access, misinformation, and the role of artificial intelligence in society.
-We offer minors in Book Arts and Informatics, and a major in Informatics.
+We offer a major in Informatics and minors in Book Arts, Children's Media, and Informatics.

 Faculty